 Laundry is my favourite chore.
 I loved it, even more, when we had our own washing machine.
 Where we live now, we aren’t allowed to have a laundry machine.
 Instead, we have to use communal machines.
 If we disregard the problem of getting a timeslot to do our laundry, it’s still my favourite chore.

 Line drying laundry may seem like an old fashioned skill.
 It is, however, a valuable skill when done correctly and there are many good reasons to learn and practise it in your day to day life.

 1 – Line Drying Laundry Lowers Your Electricity Bill

-We have to pay about $1-2 to dry a load of laundry (depending on how long it needs to dry).
+We have to pay about $1-2 to dry a load of laundry in a clothes dryer (depending on how long it needs to dry).
 Add that to the roughly $2 is costs us to do each load and it adds up.
 We do 2-3 loads of laundry per week.
 Let’s make the average 2,5 loads per week.
 That’s $5 to wash our clothes.
-Now let’s say we need to run two loads through the dryer for two cycles and the half load for one cycle, that’s another $5 every week.
+Now let’s say we need to run two loads through the tumble dryer for two cycles and the half load for one cycle, that’s another $5 every week.
 This makes our weekly laundry cost around $10.

 Repeat that for 52 weeks and our yearly laundry costs come to $520 – that’s a lot of money for us.
 It’s important to note here that using the communal machine is about 1/4th of the cost of going to a laundromat here.

 Now, as we line dry all our laundry, we are effectively cutting that cost in half at $260.
 This is still a lot of money but way more frugal than with the dryer and the best we can do for the time being.